 These are just a few examples of the causes of minor accidents at work that could lead to a claim.
-If you would like us to check whether you could claim for your minor accident at work, we would be happy to assist you.
-Simply get in touch with an advisor today for free legal advice.

 In order to make a personal injury claim for an accident that causes an injury at work, you would need evidence.
 A personal injury solicitor could help you gather evidence.

 However, there are actions you could take right away that could help strengthen your claim:

 - Take some photographs – if you are able to, you could snap some pictures of the accident scene.
 You could also take some photographs of your injuries.

 - Report the accident – as we mentioned in the above section, you should follow the correct procedure for reporting accidents at work.

 - Take witness details – if anyone saw what happened, it could be a good idea to see if you could take their contact details.
 Your personal injury solicitor could approach them for a statement.

 - Seek medical attention – if you suffer an injury at work, you should seek medical attention, no matter how minor it appears to be.
 While this would not usually provide all the evidence you’d need, it could provide a record that you’d sought professional help.